coinflex-exchange/v2/source/includes/_v2_introduction.md

 Using these interfaces it is possible to place both authenticated and unauthenticated API commands for public and prvate commands respectively.

+To get started please register for a TEST account at `https://test-v2.coinflex-cn.com/login`

 # API Key Management

 An API key is required to make an authenticated API command.
 API keys (public and corresponding secret key) can be generated via the CoinFLEX GUI within a clients account.